cziabata/Social_Network_Prototype_v.2/social_network/README.md

 # Changing in this commit:

-## refactored all forms in app using redux-form
+## add validation on all forms in app